iankressin/obsidian-backup/2 - Notes/Ethereum.org - Optimistic rollups.md

 - Optimistic rollups executes transactions off-chain, and post their outcome to the layer 1

-- To prove that data is valid, optimistic rollups implements a dispute system where after a bundle of transactions is posted on the layer 1, anyone can verify the validity of those transactions.
+- To prove that data is valid, optimistic rollups implements a dispute system where after a bundle of transactions are posted on the layer 1, anyone can verify the validity of those transactions.
 	- If someone spots an invalid transaction, a dispute between the sequencer and the challenger begins
-	- The challenger produces a fraud-proof, where is proves the result of a transaction is invalid
+	- The challenger produces a fraud-proof, where it proves the result of a transaction is invalid
-	- Then a third-party runs the proof, and if the challenger is correct, the sequencer is forced to recalculate the computation and post the correct data on-chain.
+	- Then a third-party runs the proof (smart-contract), and if the challenger is correct, the sequencer is forced to recalculate the computation and post the correct data on-chain.
 Also he's forced to pay a sum of ether to the challenger
 	- If the challenger is wrong, they also need to pay a sum of ether to the sequencer

-- This approach is called "Optimistic" because if, in a window of time, no validator challenge to the on-chain data is presented, the data is considered valid and settled on-chain, and the block is considered valid.
+- This approach is called "Optimistic" because if, in a window of time, any validator challenges the on-chain data, the data is considered valid and settled on-chain, and later the block is considered valid.

-- Block produces can continue to build on top of unconfirmed blocks, but if a block is considered invalid, then all the blocks built on top of the invalid block are also considered invalid.
+- Block producers can continue to build on top of unconfirmed blocks, but if a block is considered invalid, then all the blocks built on top of the invalid block are also considered invalid.

 - Optimistic rollups run a set of smart-contracts of Ethereum L1 that keeps track of blocks, state updates and track users' deposits.